AlcatrazPM/Backend/README.md

 # Important Notice

-1. The backend is going in a long redesinging faze, such that the AccountsProvider is no longer present in the repo.
-At the moment all effort is going to Authenticator (full feature).
+1. The backend is going in a long redesinging faze, such that the **accountsprovider** is no longer present in the repo.
+At the moment all effort is going to **authenticator** (full feature).
 2. The backend responses are not complete and they don't usually work in a browser due to the CORS policy.
 Please don't use a browser for requests at the moment.
 I am working on it and I am sorry for the inconvenience.

 # Compile & Run

+> [!IMPORTANT]
+> All code must be compiled with rust nightly.
+> To use nightly run command `rustup override set nightly` before `cargo build`.

-There will be 2 main folders in the root directory, authenticator and accountsprovider.
+There will be 2 main folders in the root directory, **authenticator** and **accountsprovider**.
 Compilation is made using the command `cargo build` in the specific folder.
-The executable is built in */target/<dir_name>* (or *\target\<dir_name>.exe* in Windows).
-It can be either run directly or by `cargo run`.
+The executable is built in *<dir_name>/target/debug/* with the name of the directory.
+It can be run dirrectly or by `cargo run`.

-The server will start and listen on port 8082 (need to change this) and any requests made to it will be printed to the console (for debugging).
+## Environment Variables

+Setting variables:

+- Linux
+    - `<key1>=<val1> cargo run`
+    - there can be as many combinations `<key1>=<val1>` before the cargo command.

+- Windows
+    - `$env:<key1>='<val1>'`, one variable per command,
+    - `cargo run`

+Variables that can be set are:

+1. `ROCKET_ENV` is the environment of the server.
+The changes made by this setting are found int the `Rocket.toml` file.
+Values can be:
+    - `development` or `dev`
+    - `staging` or `stage`
+    - `production` or `prod`

+2. `KEY` is the key with which to encode and decode the JWT token.
+Value is a string.

+3. Database Location which has key `AUTH_DB` for the **authenticator** and `ACCT_DB` for the **accountsprovider**.
+Value is of type `<host>:<port>` where *host* is an ip or preconfigured host and *port* is a number ranging from [1, 65535].

+**Example**: `ROCKET_ENV=dev KEY=secret AUTH_DB=localhost:27017 cargo run` will set the server to run in development mode with the encoding key 'secret' for the JWTs and the database situated at address localhost at port 27017.

 # Frontend Unified Communication Key

 All information to and from the backend will be given in JSON format.
 I suggest the following formatting for this (please, it will make my life easier).
 For any modification, talk to the repo owner.

 1. Register
     - Request will be: